google/ExoPlayer/troubleshooting.md

 you can also enable seeking under the assumption that the files have a constant bitrate, as described [here](progressive.html#enabling-constant-bitrate-seeking).

+#### Why is seeking inaccurate in some MP3 files? ####

+Variable bitrate (VBR) MP3 files are fundamentally unsuitable for use cases that require exact seeking.
+There are two reasons for this:

+1. For exact seeking, a container format will ideally provide a precise time-to-byte mapping in a header.
+This mapping allows a player to map a requested seek time to the corresponding byte offset, and start requesting, parsing and playing media from that offset.
+The headers available for specifying this mapping in MP3 (e.g., XING headers) are, unfortunately, often imprecise.
+1. For container formats that don't provide a precise time-to-byte mapping (or any time-to-byte mapping at all), it's still possible to perform an exact seek if the container includes absolute sample timestamps in the stream.
+In this case a player can map the seek time to a best guess of the corresponding byte offset, start requesting media from that offset, parse the first absolute sample timestamp, and effectively perform a guided binary search into the media until it finds the right sample.
+Unfortunately MP3 does not include absolute sample timestamps in the stream, so this approach is not possible.

+For these reasons, the only way to perform an exact seek into a VBR MP3 file is to scan the entire file and manually build up a time-to-byte mapping in the player.
+This doesn't scale well to large MP3 files, particularly if the user tries to seek to near the end of the stream shortly after starting playback, which would require the player to wait until it's downloaded and indexed the entire stream before performing the seek.
+For ExoPlayer, we decided to optimize for speed over accuracy in this case.

+[Issue #6787][] tracks adding support for exact seeking by building up a time-to-byte mapping in the player, however when support is added it will likely be disabled by default, and will still be subject to the fundamental scaling issue described above.

+If you control the media you're playing, we strongly advise that you use a more appropriate container format, such as MP4.
+There are no use cases we're aware of where MP3 is the best choice of media format.

 #### Why do some MPEG-TS files fail to play? ####